 Eligibility.
 The ECF is available to all PRGT-eligible member countries that face a protracted balance of payments problem, i.e. when the resolution of the underlying macroeconomic imbalances would be expected to extend over the medium or longer term.

 Duration and repeated use.
 Assistance under an ECF arrangement is provided for an initial duration from three to up to four years, with an overall maximum duration of five years.
-Following the expiration or cancellation of an ECF arrangement, additional ECF arrangements may be approved.
+Following the expiration, cancellation, or termination of an ECF arrangement, additional ECF arrangements may be approved.

 Access.
-Access to ECF financing is determined on a case-by-case basis, taking into account the country’s balance of payments need and strength of its economic program, and is guided by access norms.1 Total access to concessional financing under the PRGT is limited to 100 percent of quota per year, and total outstanding concessional credit of 300 percent of quota.
+Access to ECF financing is determined on a case-by-case basis, taking into account the country’s balance of payments need, the strength of its economic program and capacity to repay the Fund, the amount of outstanding Fund credit and the member’s record of past use of Fund credit, and is guided by access norms.1 Total access to concessional financing under the PRGT is limited to 75 percent of quota per year, and total outstanding concessional credit to 225 percent of quota.
 These limits can be exceeded in exceptional circumstances.
 Access may be augmented during an arrangement if needed.

 Streamlined and focused conditionality

-Structural benchmarkshelp monitor macro-critical reforms to achieve program goals; progress against these benchmarks is assessed in the context of program reviews.
-These measures vary across programs but could, for example, include measures to improve financial sector operations, build up social safety nets, or strengthen public financial management.
+Structural benchmarks help monitor macro-critical reforms to achieve program goals.
+These benchmarks vary across programs but could, for example, include measures to improve financial sector operations, build up social safety nets, or strengthen public financial management.